-Students are not allowed to change rooms without the approval of the building director.
-A verbal and/or written request for housing reassignment must be submitted to the building director for consideration of any change in housing assignments.
-A verbal and/or written request for housing reassignment must be submitted to the Director of Residence Life for consideration of any change in building assignment.
+Students are not allowed to change rooms without the approval of the Resident Director and Director of Residence Life.
+A written request for housing reassignment must be submitted to the building director for consideration of any change in housing assignment.
 A room change fee may be assessed for any and all changes.